How do I apply for the program?

 Is financial aid available?

 There are no tattoo schools in the country that are approved to accept Federal Financial Aid including federal student loans, grants or scholarships.
-We are qualified to accept some state funding and will be accepting the GI bill in 2016.
+We do offer a payment plan that is detailed in the Admissions section.

 Do you offer continuing education courses?